-So, theology is a science in which we systematically study the structure of God.
+So, theology is a science in which we systematically study the structure of God and then interpret it.

 So, as a science, which is theology?

 You would think because God is perfect in every way, it should be an exact science, yet we base theology on our own understanding of God's Word, making it an inexact science.